fonttools/pyclipper/README.md

 # Authors

 - The Clipper library is written by [Angus Johnson](http://www.angusj.com/delphi/clipper.php),
-- This wrapper is written mainly by [Maxime Chalton](https://sites.google.com/site/maxelsbackyard/home/pyclipper>),
+- This wrapper was initially written by [Maxime Chalton](https://sites.google.com/site/maxelsbackyard/home/pyclipper>),
 - Adaptions to make it work with version 5 written by [Lukas Treyer](http://www.lukastreyer.com),
 - Adaptions to make it work with version 6.2.1 and PyPI package written by [Gregor Ratajc](http://www.gregorratajc.com).